JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

 work predicting a collapse of the Atlantic Meridional Overturning Circulation between 2025 and 2095 has led to no less than 870 news outlets and 4100 tweets [@ditlevsen_warning_2023], largely because of the substantial implications of such a collapse for human societies.
-However, some published work is not reproducible despite their strong policy implications.
+A common concern in the scientific community is that published work on the topic is difficult to reproduce, despite the impact it implies for humanity.
-This can be largely addressed by a unifying software that is accessible, performant, reproducible, reliable and extensible, and we therefore propose TransitionsInTimeseries.jl.
+This can be largely addressed by a unifying software that is accessible, performant, reproducible, reliable and extensible.
+Such a software does not exist yet, but here we propose TransitionsInTimeseries.jl to fill this gap.
 We believe this is a major step towards establishing a software as standard, widely used by academics working on transitions in timeseries.